pietromandracci/gnuplot_manager/README.rst

 Introduction
 ============

-This package allows to plot data or mathematical expressions inside python, using the gnuplot program, in the form of 2D or 3D plots.
+This package allows to plot data or mathematical expressions inside Python, using the gnuplot program, in the form of 2D or 3D plots.

 Multiple plot windows can be opened, and a separate gnuplot process